Sabuja2002/related/README.md

 # related

-# "bull is stronger than bear"
+# "bull is stronger than bear

+nothing to bear